Microsoft-TikTok deal stalls as Trump weighs in

 • 2007: aQuantive: US$6 billion

 Now, TikTok is said to have offered to create 10,000 jobs in the US over three years.
 However, it wasn't immediately clear if the gambit would persuade Trump.
 He may feel burnt.
-An earlier promise by Chinese tech manufacturer Foxconn to create 13,000 jobs in Wisconsin - touted by the President in 2017 - have yet to appear despite the lure of US$4 billion in tax breaks.
+An earlier promise by Chinese tech manufacturer Foxconn to create 13,000 jobs in Wisconsin - touted by the President in 2017 - have yet to eventuate despite the lure of US$4 billion in tax breaks.

 The two companies are said to have been caught off-guard by Trump's opposition.
-The pair had hoped for a deal as soon as Monday US time
+The pair had hoped for a deal as soon as Monday US time.

+Meanwhile, comments from US secretary of state Mike Pompeo on Sunday suggested that additional action against a wider range of Chinese technology companies would follow.

+"These Chinese software companies doing business in the United States, whether it's TikTok or WeChat — there are countless more . . . are feeding data directly to the Chinese Communist party, their national security apparatus," Pompeo told Fox News.

 TikTok's Chinese owner, ByteDance, has been under pressure since Trump threatened to ban the short-video app on Friday.